-Disability Discrimination and Disability Harassment Lawyers
+Disability Discrimination And Disability Harassment Lawyers

-The Family and Medical Leave Act ensures that covered employers must provide eligible employees up to 12 weeks of unpaid leave per year for the birth of child, placement of a child for adoption or foster care, care of a family member with a serious health condition, and when the employee has a serious health condition.
+The Family and Medical Leave Act ensures that covered employers must provide eligible employees up to 12 weeks of unpaid leave per year for the birth of a child, placement of a child for adoption or foster care, care of a family member with a serious health condition, and when the employee has a serious health condition.
 The FMLA makes it unlawful for the employer to interfere with the employee’s FMLA rights, and they are not permitted to terminate an employee for taking leave under the FMLA.

-Definition of the Family Medical Leave Act
+Definition Of The Family Medical Leave Act

 According to 29 U.S.C.
 Section 2601(b), the purpose of the Family Medical Leave Act is as follows: